Shell Specific Behavior

 A different way to handle this might be using the %job, %j option.

-A parameter file has the local Windows default encoding (e.g. CP1252 = Windows-1252).
-So if you place the commands there, you overcome the restrictions of the CP850 commandline processor and can also use the locally supported diacritical characters directly.
+A %job file contains all commands that otherwise would have been csvfox parameters, and has UTF-8 or the local Windows default encoding (e.g. CP1252 = Windows-1252).
+So if you place the commands there, you overcome the restrictions of the CP850 commandline processor, you can place empty lines and comments, and you can also use the locally supported diacritical characters directly.

-Additionally, a parameter file can have an explicit encoding:
+Additionally, a %job file can have an explicit encoding:

 so if you work with UTF-8 is is also possible to embed any code point of unicode charset.